 Service Learning and Career Exploration

-In Fall 2012, our campus students served over 3,200 hours through their academic studies.
-A sample of the projects include: a middle school dance to promote a healthy lifestyle, a food drive to support a local homeless shelter, and work at the Children’s Discovery Center and local arboretum.
+A sample of the projects include: a middle school dance to promote a healthy lifestyle, a food drive to support a local homeless shelter, and sustainability reports for local non-profits, and website design for local small businesses.

 “To be a leader one must learn to serve.
 And I think my previous and current service projects are agents that will boost the leadership skills in me.
 I say this because I'm becoming more and more sensitive to needs of people.
 I'm beginning to think of ways to help a greater population of people.”